ljpengelen/java-meetup-jwt/post.md

 I am not a security expert, and I must stress that you shouldn't mistake my advice for the absolute truth on this subject.
 Instead, I hope this post allows you to follow my reasoning and helps you make informed decisions when you have to choose between different forms of authentication.

+I'm well aware that the contradictory advice I encountered years ago is still out there, and that most people put their JWTs in a header.
+I guess those people are more scared about CSRF and that I'm more afraid of XSS.